aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/text-options/setting-shadow-of-text-effects-of-shape-or-textbox/_index.md

             // Set the text of the textbox tb.text = "This text has the following settings.\n\nText Effects > Shadow > Offset Bottom";

-            // Set all the text runs shadow to preset offset bottom const textBody = tb.textBody;
+            // Set all the text runs' shadow to the preset offset bottom const textBody = tb.textBody;
             for (let i = 0; i < textBody.count; i++) {
                 const textRun = textBody.get(i);